SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    >> y
    << // y : Int = 10

+..
+TODO: If the PG doesn't show a good result for x and y in the swap line, turn the >> lines into -> lines to show the reader that the swap worked.

 Strings in Swift have support a special interpolation syntax that includes the string value of an expression as part of the string.